anir-tubi/tubi-roku/README.md

   - prompt you to make a Github release (including adding build notes) in the CLI based on the tag that was just created. __If you choose not to make a release in the CLI, you must do step 14.__
     - Each build note should be correspond to a change that was submitted as part of the QA Club House ticket that you made earlier.
 Remember, do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
 Assume non technical readers will be consuming this information.

-  __Note:__ you will need the `CDN_GIT_DIRECTORY` and `GITHUB_PAT` environment variables to be set for `gulp release` to work properly.

   __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Remote Release Steps](https://github.com/adRise/project-total-recall/docs/manual_release.md#remote-release)

-10\.
-Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the `#roku_dev slack channel`.
+11\.
+Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the `#rokudev slack channel`.
 The PR URLs can also be found on the project-total-recall and adrise_cdn repos respectively), and wait for approval.

+12\.
+Merge the new PR in the adrise_cdn repo.
+Also merge the release_x_y_z PR into the x_y_branch branch.
+Once merged, delete both of these branches.

+13\. check if you need to tun multifactor authentication for AWS.
+Typically this means running `$ vauth`.
+You ran this in a previous step, but some time may has passed and you may have to run it again.
+Refer to the [valet repo](https://github.com/adRise/valet#installation) on how to install the vauth command.

 - __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THIS PR AND THE PREVIOUS PRs ARE APPROVED__

-11\.
+14\.
 Use an infra script to move the updates from the CDN repo to the actual CDN servers.
 - Ensure you have the latest files.
 Update your local version of the [adrise_infrastructure repo](https://github.com/adRise/adrise_infrastructure)
 - You may find during this step, that you may not have the correct version of python.
 If that is the case, then you will need to update your version on python based on your system requirmements.
 If you are on Mac, you may simply have to run the following command within your adrise_infrastructure repo: